 SECTION II: ASSESSMENT OF ESSENTIALLY DERIVED VARIETIES

+31. The purpose of this Section is to provide guidance on assessing whether a variety is essentially derived and not whether the variety meets the requirements for the grant of a breeder’s right.

-27. A decision on whether to grant protection to a variety does not take into account whether the variety is essentially derived or not: the variety will be protected if the conditions for protection as set out in Article 5 of the UPOV Convention are fulfilled (novelty, distinctness, uniformity, stability, variety denomination, compliance with formalities and payment of fees).
-If it is concluded that the variety is an essentially derived variety, the breeder of that essentially derived variety still has all the rights conferred by the UPOV Convention.
+32. A decision on whether to grant protection to a variety does not take into account whether the variety is essentially derived or not: the variety will be protected if the conditions for protection as set out in Article 5 of the UPOV Convention are fulfilled (novelty, distinctness, uniformity, stability, variety denomination, compliance with formalities and payment of fees).
+If it is established that a variety is an essentially derived variety, the breeder of that essentially derived variety still has all rights conferred by the UPOV Convention.
 However, the breeder of the protected initial variety will also have rights in that variety irrespective of whether the essentially derived variety is protected or not.

-28. The purpose of this Section is to provide guidance on assessing whether a variety is essentially derived and not whether the variety meets the requirements for the grant of a breeder’s right.

-29. Both predominant derivation (e.g. evidence of genetic conformity with the initial variety) and conformity on the essential characteristics (e.g. evidence on conformity in the expression of the essential characteristics of the initial variety) are possible starting points in providing an indication that a variety might be essentially derived from the initial variety.
+33. With regard to establishing whether a variety is an EDV, the existence of a relationship of essential derivation between varieties is a matter for the titleholder of the breeder’s right in the initial variety concerned.
+The titleholder of the initial variety may establish predominant derivation (e.g., evidence of genetic conformity with the initial variety by DNA-based genetic analysis) or conformity of the essential characteristics.
+These are both possible starting points in providing an indication that a variety might be essentially derived from the initial variety.

+34. It is a matter for the titleholder of the initial variety to evaluate new varieties commercialized by others and to determine if a new variety may have been essentially derived from their initial variety(ies).
+Independent experts may be necessary to establish whether a variety is or is not essentially derived from another variety.
+Such experts are likely to be found in the breeding or plant biotechnology circles or within PBR authorities.

+SECTION III: OPTIONS FOR THE ENFORCEMENT OF BREEDERS’ RIGHTS IN RELATION TO ESSENTIALLY DERIVED VARIETIES

-30. In some situations, relevant information provided by the breeder of the initial variety on predominant derivation and/or on conformity on the essential characteristics might be used as the basis for the reversal of the burden of proof.
-In such situations, the other breeder might need to prove that the other variety is not essentially derived from the initial variety.
-For instance, the other breeder would need to provide information on the breeding history of the other variety to prove that the variety was not essentially derived from the initial variety.
+35. In some situations, relevant information provided by the breeder of the initial variety on predominant derivation and/or on conformity of the essential characteristics might be used as the basis for the reversal of the burden of proof.
+In such situations, the breeder of the putative EDV should be required to prove that their variety is not essentially derived from the initial variety.
+For instance, the breeder of the putative EDV would need to provide information on the breeding history of their variety to prove it was not essentially derived from the initial variety.